instaunit/instaunit/README.md

 Instaunit is a tool that lets you write integration tests for REST and Websocket services declaratively and run them automatically.
 You can use Instaunit locally for development and on your CI infrastructure as part of your integration tests.

-**Instaunit manages the repetitive details** of setting up and tearing down, executing requests and evaluating responses – which allows you to get more value out of your tests faster.
+**Instaunit manages the repetitive details** of setting up and tearing down, executing requests and evaluating responses, which allows you to get more value out of your tests faster.

 Since tests and documentation are naturally maintained in parallel, Instaunit can combine these two highly-related tasks into one: add optional usage descriptions to your tests and Instaunit can generate documentation for your endpoints, complete with examples.